KathuriaHimanshi/Classification/README.md

 Task

-Create a model to determine whether the a customer will buy the product or not
+Create a model to determine whether a customer will buy the product or not